ilkkamtk/mpjakk/docs/w2-http+route.md

     export {getAllMedia}
     ```
 1. In App.js use getAllMedia in componentDidMount-hook to add images to state and display the data in table the same as last exercise.
+    - when using webStorm MediaAPI.js should be auto imported.
+If not, import it manually.
 # Routing

 1. Create folder 'views' to folder 'src'